simonyiszk/schdesign-logotar/README.md

 Currently supported file formats: `svg`, `png`, `ai`, `ttf`, `otf`.
 (This is only a limitation in the database generator, any other file can be added by hand.)

-Previews should be png files with .preview added to their name as a fake extension.
+Previews should be png files with the same name as the highres ones, but with `_preview` added to the end of their name.

 The others may be downloaded by clicking a link.